 1. First look at the pictures together and discuss which sound matches which picture.
 Practise clapping and saying the rhythms together.
 Try guessing which is which as you clap the sound and ask the child which picture it belongs to.
 Mix them up to make it a bit more tricky!

-5. Put the selection of instruments in the middle on the floor, place the picture cards in a bag and let each child take turns to come to the centre, choose a card, select the correct instrument and make the corresponding rhythm sound.
+6. Put the selection of instruments in the middle on the floor, place the picture cards in a bag and let each child take turns to come to the centre.
+They choose a card, select the correct instrument and make the corresponding rhythm sound.
 Everyone then can either take very large steps splashing in puddles (1/2 notes /minims) large steps for the drip drops (1/4 notes/ crotchets) and little fast steps for the pitter patters (1/8 note quavers).

-These rainy day rhythm games are packed with educational benefits – they develop listening skills, rhythm recognition, memory, concentration, comprehension, imagination and gross motor skills – so well worth doing next time it’s a rainy day!
+These rainy day rhythm games are packed with educational benefits.
+They develop listening skills, rhythm recognition, memory, concentration, comprehension, imagination and gross motor skills too – so don’t forget to try them out next time it’s a rainy day!

 If you’re looking for inspiration on how you can integrate these Rainy Day Rhythm games into a music lesson, take a look at my rain themed lesson plan.